A recent letter asked this question:

 This feeling of overwhelm troubles many beginning guitar students and can rear its head from time to time with advanced players as well.
 It is a paralyzing, immobilizing feeling, and so it very dangerous for our progress, and must be dealt with.

 I believe it is the teachers job to clear the path through the jungle of guitar methods and material for each student, and lead each student to their musical fulfillment.
 Of course, it is always the students job to keep walking the path and putting one foot in front of another.
 Set goals, and achieve them.

 The first thing to understand is this: there are certain skills that every guitar player needs, regardless of style.
-Whether you are going to end up playing fingerstyle, rock, classical or jazz, there are certain skills you must have.
+Whether you are going to end up playing fingerstyle, rock, classical or jazz, or even the chords to Happy Birthday, there are certain skills you must have.

 After these skill are in place, you can think about the style of guitar that attracts you most strongly.
 Each style will have its own particular requirements in addition to the skills needed for every style.